Survival Instincts

 she turned around while crossing the living room

-and there he was, sitting in his favorite chair,
+and there he was, in his favorite chair of 30 years,

 though of course he had died three weeks before.